crypto-org-chain/chain-docs/docs/resources/blocks-and-transactions.md

 Validator can charge commission to the block rewards received by delegators.
 Commissions is already included in [Block Rewards](#_2-block-rewards) and [Proposer Rewards](#_3-proposer-rewards)

 Similar to block rewards, commission rewards are **not** credited to the account directly.
-This event serve as record keeping purpose only.
+This event serves as a record-keeping purpose only.
 Each validator creator account must explicitly send a [MsgWithdrawValidatorCommission](#msg-withdraw-validator-commission) message transaction to collect the rewards.

 To get the commission received by **each validator**: